fredgibbs/fredgibbs.github.io/courses/food-technology-society/exec-summary-guide.md

 ## What you're being graded on
 - How intelligently you formulate an answer to the set of questions.
-The best summaries do not progress from one reading to the next, or simply answer one prompt question after the next, but present a cohesive answer relevant to the questions.
-It may or may not explicitly address every single question.
+The best summaries present a cohesive answer to the assignment prompt.
 - How well you create and follow a logical structure and progression to your bullet points.
 A random collection of ideas will be frowned upon (and graded down).
 - How well you use **only bullet points** (and sub-bullets) to articulate your ideas.
 Bullet points by definition are short and to the point; 2-3 shortish sentences MAX, or maybe one long, complex sentence.
   - Don't write a whole paragraph and then make it into a bullet point.